Configuration¶

 true |

-Prefer fenced code blocks over doctest >>> format |
+Prefer fenced code blocks over doctest >>> and rST :: formats |

 require-examples |